tobiaslins/lisk-avatar/README.md

 # lisk-avatar ![](https://avatar.lisk.ws/1L.png?size=20) ![](https://avatar.lisk.ws/323L.png?size=20) ![](https://avatar.lisk.ws/42312232.png?size=20) ![](https://avatar.lisk.ws/911111.png?size=20) ![](https://avatar.lisk.ws/733333.png?size=20)

-Avatar generates beautiful gradient avatars for your app or homepage (for example if they didn't upload one)
+Lisk Avatar generates the same avatars as you have seen on Lisk Hub.

-Avatar is built on top of [`micro`](https://github.com/zeit/micro) and based on the avatar generation algorithm from Lisk Hub
+Lisk Avatar is built on top of [`micro`](https://github.com/zeit/micro) and based on the avatar generation algorithm from Lisk Hub

 ## How to use avatar